Harium/etyl/README.md

 # Etyl [![Build Status](https://travis-ci.org/Harium/etyl.svg?branch=master)](https://travis-ci.org/Harium/etyl) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4fe7372ce73741bf9955eb133e05e85b)](https://www.codacy.com/app/yuripourre/etyl?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Harium/etyl&amp;utm_campaign=Badge_Grade)

-Etyl is the newest version of [Etyllica](https://github.com/etyllica/etyllica) (a 2D Game Engine made in Java).
+Etyl is the latest version of [Etyllica](https://github.com/etyllica/etyllica) (a 2D Game Engine made in Java).
+It can be used as a Game Engine or simply way to display something on the screen.

-The project was modified to handle multiples backends (choose between AWT or LibGDX), now you can run the exactly *SAME* code in Desktop or Android (and possibly HTML5 and iOS in the future, thanks to LibGDX).
+This project was originally built at the top of AWT but was modified to handle multiples backends (choose between AWT or LibGDX).
+You can run the exact same code on Desktop or Android (and possibly HTML5 and iOS in the future, thanks to LibGDX).

 ## How to start